microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customextensioncallbackconfiguration.md

 ---
 title: "customExtensionCallbackConfiguration resource type"
-description: "Callback settings that defines how long Azure AD can wait for a resume signal for the call out that was made by Azure AD."
+description: "Callback settings that define how long Azure AD can wait for a resume signal for the callout that it made to the logic app."
 author: "vikama-microsoft"
 ms.localizationpriority: medium
 ms.prod: "governance"